 Example Names: Argu, Bo, Geri, Jin, Kaboo, Merk, Mugee, Nai, Qori, Ssara, Tan, Yeng

 - Acid Resistant: Omid are adapted to their homeworld’s acid rain.
-They gain Acid Resistance 2 and an Aptitude on all checks related to surviving on toxic worlds.
+They are immune to most acids and gain an automatic success on all dice pools related to surviving on toxic worlds.

-- Prankster: The omid tendency to goof off and play pranks makes it difficult to keep on task. -2 Int.
+- Prankster: The omid tendency to goof off and play pranks makes it difficult to keep on task.
+4-dot Intelligence maximum.

 - Snake Ears: Double penalties related to hearing.